hannobraun/playground/2025-08-02_language-design/README.md

 The default compile-time context, available in modules, could allow us to emit warnings and errors.
 The default runtime context would provide stuff like debug output.

 There would be a shared subset between both, which includes functions we can expect to be available everywhere.
 Stuff like `+`.

+## Closures

+I think it makes sense for all blocks to close over their lexical environment.
+That would naturally allow runtime functions to use things defined in their compile-time context, like other functions.

+This closing over their environment should be simple, only copying bindings.
+If we allowed references, we'd either open the door for easy but horrible mistakes, require a borrow checker, or require auto-boxing shared bindings.

+Implemented naively, this would require functions to be defined in a specific order.
+A function could only call functions that were defined before it.
+But I think we can get around that, with a relatively simple rule.

+The rule would be, that blocks can access all bindings in their environment, that are available when the block is moved:

+- A block passed as an argument is moved then and there.
+It only can access what was defined before it.
+- A function in a module is moved by the compiler, between evaluation and translation of the module.
+At that point, the whole module has been evaluated and all bindings are available.
+- The latter case would still work, if modules returned a block as a result, to enable private and public bindings.
+Then the move would be from the module to the export block, which could be constructed at the very end of the module.